 The Lord WILL provide.
 In the future.
 The true provision was yet to come.
 The greater Isaac, Jesus, will carry his cross of wood up the same mountain 2000 years later.
 But the executioner’s hand will not be stayed.
 And no ram will take Christ’s place on that day, for he is also our ram.
 Jesus is our eternal atonement.
 He’s the savior we all need.

 Life is not first an ongoing test of our devotion to God.
 It is first a test of our dependency upon God.
 Not do you love God?
 But do you need a savior?
 Do you need a substitute for when you fail to love God?
-“To live is Christ” is to live from a deep dependency on God’s provision of a savior.
-A substitute life.
+“To live is Christ” is to live from a deep dependency on God’s provision of a substitute life.
 Christ’s life.
 The Lord HAS provided.
 And it’s Christ in you.

 What are you depending on today?
 What is your functional savior?